sosy-lab/sv-witnesses/README.md

 [...]

-line 193: Function pointer *__cil_tmp10 with type int (*)(int, int) is called, but no possible target functions were found.
-(CFunctionPointerResolver.replaceFunctionPointerCall, WARNING)

 Using predicate analysis with SMTInterpol 2.1-327-g92cafef and JFactory 1.21.
 (PredicateCPA:PredicateCPA.<init>, INFO)

 Using refinement for predicate analysis with PredicateAbstractionRefinementStrategy strategy.
 (PredicateCPA:PredicateCPARefiner.<init>, INFO)